 The Christmas presents have been packed away, and you’ve just finished that last piece of delicious turkey.
-These are classic signs that the end of the year is fast approaching.
-So now it’s time to take off that Christmas jumper of yours and get into the New Year’s Eve spirit!
+These are classic signs that the end of the year is fast approaching — time to take off that Christmas jumper of yours and get into the New Year’s Eve spirit!
 But what’s that?
 You haven’t yet figured out how you’re going to celebrate New Year’s?
-Don’t worry — if you’re stuck on how best to ring in the new year, we’ve collected some of the quirkiest New Year’s Eve traditions from around the world for you to try your hand at.
+Don’t worry — if you’re stuck on how best to ring in the new year, we’ve collected some of the quirkiest New Year’s Eve traditions from around the world in hopes of inspiring you.

-Be careful, though, because a time-honored tradition that is considered wholesome family fun in one country could raise a few eyebrows in another.
+It’s worth mentioning that a time-honored tradition that is considered wholesome family fun in one country could raise a few eyebrows in another.
 You may or may not care.
 Nevertheless, here are six New Year’s Eve traditions from around the world that are likely different from what you’re used to.

 New Year’s Eve Traditions From Around The World